Creckle/RetailMacro/README.md

 # RetailMacro

+RetailMacro aims to bring the macro API from recent WoW versions to Vanilla WoW.
+This includes the bracket syntax ([]) and commands as described in http://wowwiki.wikia.com/wiki/Making_a_macro

+Default UI now has mouseover capability. (except raid pullout frames) A focus frame was added

 Mouseover:
   Mouseover has a .5 sec timeout except on unit frames.
   That means you cannot perform consecutive actions on a target by keeping the pointer over it.